dsmedel243/135MP1/README.md

 On the terminal, run the following: `python client.py <IP address>`

 Note: The IP address must be the IP address of the Server program.
+#### Setting up
+Download client.py and make sure libraries have been installed.
 #### Libraries used:
 Pynput `on_release` and `on_pressed`
 Termios